domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 Slavoj Žižek

 ## Notable Book(s)
+101 Things I Learned In... series by multiple authors (e.g., Engineering by John Kuprenas and Matthew Frederick)
 A Clockwork Orange by Anthony Burgess
+A Very Short Introduction series by multiple authors (e.g., Thermodynamics by Peter Atkins)
 Devil in the White City by by Erik Larson
 Factory Girls: From Village to City in a Changing China by Leslie T. Chang
 House of Leaves by Mark Z. Danielewski